borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - added commands / options:

   - you will usually need to give either -r (aka --repo) or BORG_REPO env var.
-  - --match-archives now has support for regex or glob/shell style matching
+  - --match-archives now has support for:

+    - identical, regex or glob/shell style matching on the archive name
+    - matching on archive tags, user, host, ID (prefix)
+    - giving the option multiple times (logical AND)
   - extract --continue: continue a previously interrupted extraction
   - new borg repo-compress command can do a repo-wide efficient recompression.
+  - borg analyze: list changed chunks' sizes per directory.
   - borg key change-location: usable for repokey <-> keyfile location change
   - borg benchmark cpu (so you can actually see what's fastest for your CPU)
   - borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX